 8) Eye Contact

 Make sure to use eye contact when talking.
-People who use eye contact are seen as more confident and trustworthy than those who don’t, so it’s worth putting in the effort here.
+Eye contact can make a person appear confident and reliable compared to those who avoid it, so it’s worth trying.

 9) Avoid a negative attitude

 It’s easy to start a conversation with, “I hate my job,” or “I’m so over this guy.”
-But these types of statements will just make you sound like you’re in a bad mood and not someone fun or exciting to be around.
-This is not an impression you want to give off on a first date, so try your best to avoid talking about things that make you sound negative or unhappy.
+These kinds of remarks will only give the impression of your bad mood and are not enjoyable or engaging.
+Do not give off this impression on a first date, so try to avoid discussing things that make you sound negative or unhappy.

 Conclusion

-All in all, the best way to go about having a good first date is to relax and try to have fun.
-Try not to make focus on boring, superficial topics.
+All in all, the best way to have a good first date is to relax and try to have fun.
+Try not to focus on boring, superficial topics.
 More than anything else, try to make it fun by sharing your personality and experiences with the other person.
 When you take that approach, rather than trying to impress or show off your knowledge, you’ll enjoy the date more and have more opportunities to see if there’s any chemistry between you.

 0 Comments